Cloud computing

 through webmail), you need a reliable, high-speed, broadband Internet connection

 functioning the whole time you're working.
-That's something we take for granted in countries such as the United States, but it's much more of an issue in developing countries or rural areas where broadband is unavailable.
+That's something we take for granted in countries such as the United States, but it's much more of an issue in developing countries or rural areas where fiber broadband is unavailable.

 If you're buying in services, you can buy only what people are providing, so you may be restricted